rust-edu/rust-edu.github.io/content/workshop/_index.md

 * Possible enhancements to the Rust language and Rust Project tooling to improve learnability.

+# Participating

-The Rust Education Workshop is free-of-charge: the price of Workshop attendance is to submit a position statement of some sort.
+The Rust Education Workshop is free-of-charge: the price of Workshop attendance is a submission describing your interests.
 You may submit one of the following:

-* A one-page PDF position paper on a topic broadly related to Rust education.
-Position papers will be reviewed for suitability and accepted papers will be published as part of the Workshop Proceedings.
+* A one-page PDF position statement on a topic broadly related to Rust education.
+Position statement will be reviewed for suitability and accepted statements will be published as part of the Workshop Proceedings.
+Statements should have a title and the author(s) name and contact email.
+We are not too concerned about the format, but it would be good to roughly follow the style of the sample [here](/workshop/statement-template.pdf) when preparing the PDF.

 * PDF of slides for a 20-minute proposed talk on a topic related to Rust education.
 Selected applicants will be